 - Final Thoughts, Author George Hepworth

 A lot of people are saying a lot of great things about Microsoft Access in a SharePoint World.
-Here are some highlights.
+Here are some highlights from respected tech blogs around the web:

 - Microsoft Access with SQL Server Blog: New book for Access Web Database and SharePoint now available!